University College Advising

 Students are encouraged to seek additional information from departmental websites (listed below) and/or the WVU Catalog (available at http://coursecatalog.wvu.edu/).

 If you are considering changing your major be sure to make an appointment with an advisor to learn more about your options!
-If you are considering changing from a major advised by the UASC to a major advised by another department your UASC advisor can still get you pointed in the right direction.
+If you are considering changing from a major advised by UCA to a major advised by another department your UCA advisor can still get you pointed in the right direction.

 Generally speaking, a B.S. degree will have more stringent math and science requirements than a B.A..
 Students seeking a B.A. should expect to take four semesters of a foreign language in place of the upper level science and math courses required for a B.S.

 Biology – Biochemistry – Chemistry – Communication Studies – Criminology – Forensic and Investigative Sciences – General Studies – Math – Medical Laboratory Sciences – Nursing – Pharmacy – Political Science – Psychology – Sociology